vpetkov/twistr/README.md

 * Video posts, with a maximum upload size of 50MB per video.
 * Photo posts, with a maximum upload size of 10MB per photo.
+* Audio posts, of MP3 and AIFF files up to 10MB.
 * Text posts, in UTF-8 (multilingual).
 * Link posts, to share links with friends and family.